ankushkaudi/TryHackMe-Walkthroughs/Easy/RootMe.md

 We can use gobuster to perform directory enumeration and find out the directories present on this machine.
 The following command use common.txt wordlist to perform directory enumeration (other wordlists can also be used)

-gobuster dir -u http://<ip-address-of-the-machine>/ -w <path-for-wordlist>
+gobuster dir -u http://ip-address-of-the-machine/ -w path-for-wordlist-file

 ![Pic 3](https://github.com/ankushkaudi/TryHackMe-Walkthroughs/assets/111695465/a9f0bc4a-38e3-4dd9-a6e2-7e4a9be3e3ed)